 Yekaterinburg-based photographer Sergey Poteryaev specialises in documentary photography and multimedia.
 He is a member of the Union of Photographers of Russia since 2010, and lives and works in Ekaterinburg.
 His works have been exhibited in Russia, Lithuania, South Africa, Malaysia, Australia, Switzerland, Romania, UK, Bulgaria, Italy, Guatemala, China, Slovakia, Austria and Netherlands.
 You can see more of his work here.

-Liza Premiyak is Associate Editor at The Calvert Journal.
+Liza Premiyak is Managing Editor at The Calvert Journal.
 In 2014, she graduated from the Critical Writing in Art and Design MA at the Royal College of Art where, in addition to art and architecture, she wrote extensively about Moscow's Gorky Park and its pavilions.
-Her freelance writing can be read here.

 Jelena Prtoric is a journalist reporting (mostly) from south-eastern Europe.
 She holds a Master's degree in Journalism from Sciences Po journalism school in Paris, and has worked for various print, web and radio outlets in French, English and Croatian.
 Her interests include creative technologies, theatre, graphic novels and all things Soviet.
 You can follow her on Twitter here.